chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 Matt's tyrannical approach is not.
 But I'm free to opt out of Matt's power, so what's the problem?

-In yesterday's [reply](https://ma.tt/2024/10/on-dhh/) [update: this is now 404], Matt called out David and Dries for holding the trademarks for Ruby on Rails and Drupal, rather than vesting those with their respective foundations.
+In Matt's [reply to DHH](https://ma.tt/2024/10/on-dhh/) [update: this is now 404], he called out David and Dries for holding the trademarks for Ruby on Rails and Drupal, rather than vesting those with their respective foundations.
 He has a point there, as well.